Year In Review

 Photo Essay: Houston’s Sex Trade in Nine Objects

-A sobering look at the lives of Houston’s trafficked sex workers
+A sobering look at the lives of Houston’s trafficked sex workers, these items will form part of the first museum of modern day slavery located at Elijah Rising.

 02/02/2015 Photography by Brian Goldman